netsec-ethz/scionlab/scionlab/hostfiles/README_vm.md

 from inside the directory where you unpacked your vm configuration (i.e., where the `Vagrantfile` is located).

-If you experience problems with the topology visualization, you may want to manually restart the SCION infrastructure by either calling `sudo systemctl restart scion.service` or by moving to the scion directory and calling `./scion.sh stop` followed by `./scion.sh run`.
+If you experience problems with the SCION services, you may want to manually restart the SCION infrastructure by either calling `sudo systemctl restart scion.service` or by moving to the scion directory and calling `./scion.sh stop` followed by `./scion.sh start nobuild`.

 ## Current Vagrant Configuration